Blur (band): Musical style and influences

-Blur's musical style has been described as Britpop, indie rock, alternative rock, art pop, art rock, and pop rock.
-The band's music includes influences from indie rock and lo-fi.
+Blur's musical style has been described as Britpop, indie rock, alternative rock, art pop, pop rock, and art rock, with influences from indie rock and lo-fi.
 The band's seventh studio album Think Tank moved into more of an electronic sound.
-Some of the band's influences include, David Bowie, Bobby Womack, William Onyeabor, the B-52's, the Kinks, Radiohead, Pink Floyd, the Jam and Depeche Mode.
+The band's influences include David Bowie, Bobby Womack, William Onyeabor, the B-52's, the Kinks, Pink Floyd, the Jam, and Depeche Mode.
+In their days as Seymour, they were a "shambolic" avant-pop band, whose early concerts exhibited their art school background; meanwhile, Albarn "took cues" from Syd Barrett and Julian Cope.